sahil19-19/The-Telegraph---CSS-layout/README.md

 -   This project is a clone of the online newspaper ["The Telegraph"](https://www.telegraphindia.com/)
 -   This project has been made using CSS only HTML.
 -   My motive for making this project was to practice CSS skills.

+##  Note
+-  I made this website on Linux, so it might not be browser-compatible on other operating systems.
+One will have to adjust the zoom.